The team behind Convocation at Humber College asked grads a series of questions ahead of the June 17 virtual convocation celebration.

 ‘You should be proud’

-Organizers are doing their best to retain some of the more traditional elements of convocation with modifications.
+Organizers did their best to retain some of the more traditional elements of convocation with modifications.
 Instead of reading out more than 10,000 names of graduates, the video will include a scroll of graduate names and credentials.

 To make it a little more personal, students will have access to a special scroll for each faculty, introduced by a senior dean.